 So I switched to well water which is very hard with lots of lime and Iron in it.
 Could this have been it?
 The tree farm said to keep them tied but the brown outers were keeping light from the new center growth so I untied them.
 Help!
 Thanks.

 It is hard to figure out from a distance.
 Palms usually lose a lot of roots during transplanting.
-Few roots that are left have to work extra hard to provide tree with enough water until it develops new roots system.
+Few roots that are left have to work extra hard to provide the palm with enough water until it develops a new root system.

 They should be watered every day for the first week and every other day for the second week.
 Here is my article on palm watering.
 Don’t cut brown leaves, palms use them for nutrients.
 Just water them with well water.
 Fertilizing will not help.

 Question: Two weeks ago I purchased 4 Pindo Palms.
 They were planted properly in an area that has good drainage.
-They have been maintained per the instructions I was given which was to water them 3 times a week watering them per the tree gallons (ours our 30 gallon trees).
+They have been maintained per the instructions I was given which was to water them 3 times a week watering them per the tree gallons (ours are 30-gallon trees).